transcental/SlickStats/README.md

 - ListenBrainz
 - Nintendo Switch

+## Contributing
+Contributions are welcome!
+If you're working on a feature, please open an issue first and say you're working on it.
+If you're having trouble, you can [message me on Slack](https://hackclub.slack.com/app_redirect?channel="U054VC2KM9P") or open an issue.

-## Setup
+### Setup

-Make a Slack app with the following manifest (make sure to switch out the URL to yours)
+Create a Slack app from the [dashboard](https://api.slack.com/apps) with the following manifest (make sure to switch out the URL to yours)

-To install the app, visit your `https://YOUR-URL.TLD/slack/install`

 ```json
 {